2024 alberta sport recognition award Winners

 Sport: Box Lacrosse

-The U22 Female Team Alberta participated in the 2024 U22 National Box Lacrosse Championships winning a second back-to-back female box lacrosse national championship.
+The U22 Female Team Alberta are 2 time national champions.
+They played in the 2024 U22 National Box Lacrosse Championships winning a second back-to-back female box lacrosse national championship.
 Winning this historic second title was a major accomplishment for female lacrosse in Alberta.
 The team was comprised of players aged 16-21 from all over Alberta.

 Marco Arop, Edmonton